thriveweb/cosmetic-medical/content/pages/home.md

     fillers, PRP, veneers, crowns, bridges, implants and whitening.
 We also offer other specialised dental services including root canal treatment, wisdom teeth extractions and sleep dentistry.
-  subtitle: COSMETIC MEDICAL AND DENTAL HOLIDAYS
+  subtitle: Cosmetic Medical and Dental Holidays
   title: YOUR ALL IN ONE FACE PLACE
 introSection:
   button: